More Skin Care Advice

 Some people who are particularly prone to fungal infestations may benefit from eating a diet low in sugars and yeasts, including alcohol and bread.
 A supplement of lactobacillus acidophilus might help.
 This is the friendly bacteria found in live yogurt and is available in tablet or powder form from most good health food stores.

-Homeopathic Treatment
+Homoeopathic Treatment

-As usual the advice is to see a professional homeopath if the problem is very long standing or severe.
+As usual the advice is to see a professional homoeopath if the problem is very long standing or severe.
 You could try whichever of the following remedies sounds most suitable, in a 6c potency once daily for a month.
 Tablets should be sucked or chewed.

-Sulphur is a leading homeopathic skin remedy and it is one of the best for athlete's foot.
+Sulphur is a leading homoeopathic skin remedy and it is one of the best for athlete's foot.
 The skin is usually dry and cracked and very itchy.
 The itching will get worse when the feet are hot and after a warm bath.
 The sulphur patient may stick his or her feet out of the bedclothes at night, or get up and put their feet against a cold floor.

 Silica is useful where fungal problems occur as a result of having very profuse sweat on their feet.
 This leads to the perfect conditions for athlete's foot.
 There may be dry flaky skin and painful cracks between the toes.